-4.5.2.1 Limited Entry - Control Date (No changes proposed)
+4.5.2.1 Limited Entry - Control Date

 Amendment 4 does not consider limited entry as means of controlling effort in the fishery.
 However, this amendment maintains the control date of June 7, 2011, established during the development of Amendment 2.